elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-relationship-between-fitness-survival-and-reproduction-in-the-context-of-natural-selection.md

 url: /learn/biology/questions/what-is-the-relationship-between-fitness-survival-and-reproduction-in-the-context-of-natural-selection
 score: -1.0
 related_article1:
-    id: 166335
+    id: 166324
-    title: How does genetic transmission affect the heritability of traits from parent to offspring?
+    title: >-
+        How does individual learning contribute to natural selection in animals?
     subject: Biology
-    url: /learn/biology/questions/how-does-genetic-transmission-affect-the-heritability-of-traits-from-parent-to-offspring
+    url: /learn/biology/questions/how-does-individual-learning-contribute-to-natural-selection-in-animals
 related_article2:
-    id: 166322
+    id: 166334
-    title: How do ultimate questions differ from proximate questions in the study of animal behavior?
+    title: >-
+        What is the evolutionary impact of selective pressures in predator-prey interactions?
     subject: Biology
-    url: /learn/biology/questions/how-do-ultimate-questions-differ-from-proximate-questions-in-the-study-of-animal-behavior
+    url: /learn/biology/questions/what-is-the-evolutionary-impact-of-selective-pressures-in-predatorprey-interactions
 related_article3:
-    id: 166321
+    id: 166320
-    title: What are Tinbergen's four questions, and how do they help in understanding animal behavior?
+    title: >-
+        How do adaptive responses in animals demonstrate problem-solving abilities?
     subject: Biology
-    url: /learn/biology/questions/what-are-tinbergens-four-questions-and-how-do-they-help-in-understanding-animal-behavior
+    url: /learn/biology/questions/how-do-adaptive-responses-in-animals-demonstrate-problemsolving-abilities
 related_article4:
-    id: 166320
+    id: 166329
-    title: How do adaptive responses in animals demonstrate problem-solving abilities?
+    title: >-
+        How do learning processes, such as individual and social learning, impact the development of behavior in animals?
     subject: Biology
-    url: /learn/biology/questions/how-do-adaptive-responses-in-animals-demonstrate-problemsolving-abilities
+    url: /learn/biology/questions/how-do-learning-processes-such-as-individual-and-social-learning-impact-the-development-of-behavior-in-animals
 related_article5:
-    id: 166328
+    id: 166319
-    title: What is ontogeny, and how does it affect the development of animal behavior over a lifetime?
+    title: >-
+        What are the key characteristics that define animal behavior?
     subject: Biology
-    url: /learn/biology/questions/what-is-ontogeny-and-how-does-it-affect-the-development-of-animal-behavior-over-a-lifetime
+    url: /learn/biology/questions/what-are-the-key-characteristics-that-define-animal-behavior
 ---

 &nbsp;